25prabhu10/notes/docs/Languages/C-Sharp/C-Sharp.md

 What is a Process:

 - Process is what the operating system uses to facilitate the execution of a program by providing the resources required.
-Each process has a unique process Id associated with it.
+Each process has a unique process Id associated with it
+- Memory pages
+- Each memory has its own memory space, one process cannot corrupt the memory space of another process

 What is Thread:

 - Thread is a light weight process.
-A process has at least one thread which is commonly called as main thread which actually executes the application code.
+A process has at least one thread which is commonly called as _main thread_ which actually executes the application code.
 A single process can have multiple threads
+- It is an unit of execution within a process
+- Processor registers, Program counters, Stack pointers
+- Threads within a process share memory address space, enables threads to communicate
+- CPU uses Scheduler and Context Switch, PCB (Process Control Block)
+- Context switching are costly, Fiber or Coroutines can be used to lower context switching costs but increase complexity

 Advantages: